Sylvn001/Sylvn001/README.md

 <h2> About Me </h2>
 <hr>
 <p>
   Hi!
 I'm Junior (Sylvn001), a student.
-I like to plan and make lives on twitch.tv, I have a real passion about web development and I always try to learn new different technologies.  <br>
+I like to plan and make lives on twitch.tv, I love web developmentand and always I try to learn new different technologies.  <br>
   I really love everything I do.
 I like to teach and learn.
 I have a kitten named Sirius and I also like to play guitar and play league of legends <br>
   You can count on me!
 Feel free in my profile and if you have any questions or anything related, feel free to contact me
 </p>